How to apply

 In case you fulfil all requirements and pass the entrance exam you will receive two letters, one from the MSc Epidemiology programme (letter of acceptance) and one from the International Office (letter of admission).
 Enrolment at LMU is only possible if both parts of the application process have been successful and the applicant can present both letters.

-The acceptance process is composed of a written exam as well as an oral exam, provided that the written exam has been passed.
+The acceptance process is composed of both a written exam and an oral exam, provided that the written exam has been passed.

 Both parts are held online on following dates: